Bedrock-OSS/bedrock-wiki/docs/entities/entity-transforms.md

 #### 1: Inverse(Translation)

 If normally (in forward direction) you're going from ent to world, you'd take your Entity-relative position (like a joint position) and add the entity's.
-So in reverse, we subtract the entitie's location.
+So in reverse, we subtract the entities' location.

 ```molang
 v.target_x = v.target_x - q.position(0);